yamtl/yamtl.github.io/README.md

 ### Getting started

-YAMTL uses Gradle as build automation tool and relies on:
+YAMTL uses Gradle as build automation tool and can be executed from Java 11.
-* EMF 2.12
-* Xtend 2.13.0

-This means that YAMTL works on **Java 8** only at the moment.

 ### Configuring a Gradle build script to use YAMTL